cantos-iloiza/Rooted-A-Farmer-s-Diary/README.md

 This project aims to assist small-scale and home-based farmers by:
 - **Monitoring crop growth**
 - **Providing reminders** for watering and fertilizing schedules
 - **Identifying the best planting times** for seasonal vegetables
+- **Ensure optimal growth** for every crop enlisted.

-It focuses on vegetables suitable for backyard gardens, encouraging sustainable farming and efficient resource use.
+It focuses on vegetables suitable for backyard gardens, encouraging sustainable home farming and efficient resource use.

 ---